superbeppe98/oracle-cloud-infrastructure-foundations/5_Networking.md

 - Proxy connections
 - Load balancer use Layer 7 but Network load balancer use Layer 4

+## Hands-On Activity: Networking
+A pdf with an exercise to practicing with networking

 [Go to Next Module](./6_Compute.md)